gnaneshwar2468/link-shortener-web-application/README.md

 #In home file

-In this life i use HTML,CSS for forent end.
+In this file i use HTML,CSS for forent end.

 It consist of HOME,LOGIN, SIGNUP-styles.